mikelduffy/Ergodox-BT-Case/README.md

-# Ergodox-BT
+# Ergodox-BT Case

 This repository contains the design files (CAD and EPS) for a customized ErgoDox keyboard case laser cut with acrylic.
-It is based on Litster's [full-hand ErgoDox Acrylic Case](https://github.com/bishboria/ErgoDox/tree/master/ErgoDox%20Acrylic%20Case).
+It is based on [Litster's full-hand ErgoDox Acrylic Case](https://github.com/bishboria/ErgoDox/tree/master/ErgoDox%20Acrylic%20Case).

 ##Additional Features